MaheeshaSewmini/Sinhala-OCR-Dataset/README.md

 ---

 ## Demographic Metadata
-Demographic information was recorded separately in an Excel file (`metadata.xlsx`) using participant IDs to ensure anonymity.
+Demographic information was recorded separately in an Excel file (`MetaData.xlsx`) using participant IDs to ensure anonymity.
 The recorded attributes include:

 - Age
 - Gender